Not Legal Advice

 If you wish to reproduce our content, you must first request our permission.
 If we grant you permission, you must give appropriate attribution to the author, firm and date of first publication.

-The external linked sites within the Construction Legal website and App are not under the control of Construction Legal.
+The external linked sites within the Construction Legal website are not under the control of Construction Legal.
 We do not take responsibility for the content in, or currency of, any externally linked sites.
 The inclusion of any link within our site does not imply endorsement by Construction Legal of the linked site, nor does it suggest a relationship with the organisation linked.

 Third party materials

-Some of the material on our website and app has been provided by third parties.
+Some of the material on our website has been provided by third parties.
 Like all content, this material is for general information only.
 We do not take responsibility for the content of the material or the views that are expressed in it.

 General Terms of Engagement